Crescentius00/ai-startup-website/README.md

 7. ### Reviewing And Merging Tom's work

-To review and merge Tom's work, I took the following steps:
+To review and merge Tom's work to the main branch, I took the following steps:
 1. I navigated to the GitHub repository https://github.com/Crescentius00/ai-startup-website.
 2. I switched to the Update-navigation branch
 3. I reviewed Tom's changes